taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

 ##########################################################################################

 IMPORTANT NOTICE: PLUGINS *MAY REQUIRE* A CRON JOB RUNNING ON YOUR WEB SERVER (see README.txt for cron job setup information).
-CURRENTLY *ONLY CRON PLUGINS ARE SUPPORTED* (INTERFACE PLUGINS ARE COMING IN THE FUTURE).

 Take advantage of this app's built-in functions / classes, and your config settings (alert comm channels setup, etc) to create your own custom plugins WITH MINIMAL CODING REQUIRED, to add features to this app.